-The MRMPO is starting a Transportation Options (TO) program with assistance from the Rogue Valley Transportation District (RVTD).
-The goal is to reduce Single-Occupant-Vehicle (SOV) trips and vehicle miles traveled (VMT) by encouraging use of other
+The region's Transportation Options (TO) program is an activity of the Rogue Valley Transportation District (RVTD).
+The goal is to reduce Single-Occupant-Vehicle (SOV) trips and vehicle miles traveled (VMT) by encouraging use of other modes.

-"The MRMPO is starting a Transportation Options (TO) program with assistance from the Rogue Valley Transportation District (RVTD)." modes.
 It seeks to achieve these changes through better non-SOV facilities and education to make the use of these modes more attractive than driving alone.
-TO therefore includes ridesharing, trip reduction and also transit, cycling and walking.
+TO therefore includes ride-sharing, trip reduction and also transit, cycling and walking.
 TO is important because of the lack of adequate funds and space to maintain and expand road infrastructure nationwide.
 The traffic capacity of existing roads is quickly filling up; the auto encourages sprawl that requires extra facilities and more VMT per household; the auto is the largest producer of harmful emissions; and the largest consumer of petroleum-based fuels.
 TO can benefit society at a very reasonable cost compared to the cost of continuing on an SOV-focused system.